$100 $46 Save 54%

 - The standard weightlifting shoes have one strap that goes across the midfoot—particularly the instep.
 It constricts the upper unit to keep your foot secure and free from potential wobbling or sliding inside the shoe.

 - If another strap is present, then it means that more tension would be given to the ball of the foot, securing it further.
 This design is handy for professional weightlifters.

 Nothing is constant when it comes to sizing.
+A size you have in weightlifting shoes from Adidas can differ from the one you get in Reebok or Inov-8 lifters.
 There are a few important things to consider when looking for a pair of weightlifting shoes.

-- Brands also have different sizing standards from one another, so you can’t expect to have the same size across a spectrum of shoe series.
+- Brands have different sizing standards from one another, so you can’t expect to have the same size across a spectrum of various shoe series.

-- No pair of feet is identical.
-One of them is bound to be bigger than the other.
+- Teo feet are not always identical.
+One of them happens to be bigger than the other.
 You would have to base your shoe size on the bigger foot.

 Why are weightlifting shoes so expensive?

 As they aim to provide a wealth of benefits for athletes, weightlifting shoes utilize the materials of higher quality.
 These include leather, wood, and thermoplastic polyurethane (TPU).
 These shoes also have a more reinforced structure due to the use of durable chassis.

 For some, the price is a huge factor that will influence their choice of weightlifting shoes.
 If this is the case for you, then avoid going for the cheapest pair as they typically do not last long and you might need to buy another one to replace them after a short while.